 1. Relation to previous work on Markov chain Monte Carlo.
-Stochastic computing with reversible jumps was pioneered in [18, 17].
-A data-driven Markov chain Monte Carlo (DDMCMC) framework [40, 46] was proposed to improve the speed of reversible jumps by computing the proposal probabilities with factorized discriminative models.
-The DDMCMC framework was originally illustrated in image segmentation.
-Lately, this framework has been applied to integrating high level vision tasks such as face and text detection with the segmentation process [42].
-The method presented in this paper has been extended in [19] to 3D scene reconstruction from a single image based on the region and curve representation.
-In this paper we focus on the curve detection and grouping task, its interactions with image segmentation, and a general design principle of MGS.
-In recent years, the Markov chain Monte Carlo methods have attracted considerable interests in vision and demonstrated computational power in traditional tasks such as structure from motion [11, 13], 3D modeling [12], object recognition [26] and tracking [44, 23].
+Stochastic computing with reversible jumps was pioneered in [19, 18], and the jump-diffusion method was used successfully in [24, 35] for automatic target recognition and pose estimation.
+A Data-Driven Markov Chain Monte Carlo

+(DDMCMC) framework was proposed to improve the speed of reversible jumps by computing the proposal probabilities with factorized discriminative models.
+The framework has been applied to object detection [42], image segmentation [37] and range segmentation [12].
+Lately, the DDMCMC framework has been applied to integrating high level vision tasks such as face and text detection with the segmentation process [39].
+This current work has been extended in [20] to 3D scene reconstruction from a single image based on the region and curve representation.
+The work is part of a series of work for achieving an integrated vision inference engine for segmentation, grouping, and object recognition.
+In this paper we shall solely focus on the curve grouping aspect and its interactions with image segmentation.

+In recent years, the Markov chain Monte Carlo methods have attracted considerable interests in vision and demonstrated computational power in traditional tasks such as structure from motion [11, 14] and 3D modeling[13].
 There is a growing need for systematic ways of designing and analyzing effective Markov chain searches in complex vision tasks.
 In this paper we intend to provide detailed descriptions in an effort to make the MCMC designs simple and easy to use.

-- 2. Relation to the other work in curve detection and grouping.
+2. Relation to the other work in curve detection and grouping.
 Curve detection and tracing have been extensively studied in several areas.
-For example, active contours (SNAKE) [24], road tracing in satellite images [15], medical image analysis [47], object tracking [21], curve reconstruction from multiview images [22], and image coding using ridgelets and curvelets [6, 7].
+For example, active contours (SNAKE) [23], road tracing in satellite images [16], medical image analysis [43], object tracking [22], and image coding using ridgelets and curvelets [6, 7].
 Existing methods have various restrictive assumptions.
-(1) Many methods require manual initialization of the curve near the right position [24, 21, 10] or manually initializing the starting point for tracing [15].
-(2) Most algorithms assume uniform background [1, 47] since they lack generative models for them.
+(1) Many methods require manual initialization of the curve near the right position [23, 22, 10] or manually initializing the starting point for tracing [16].
+(2) Most algorithms assume uniform background [1, 43] for the lack of generative models for the background regions.
 The popular SNAKE and active contour models use a discriminative representation that works on the difference between the curves and background rather than generative models for images.
 (3) Image coding algorithms [6, 7] assume a generative model that images are linear addition of curve elements/bases.
-Our early attempt [41] adopted this additive model with the image bases organized in a Markov chain.
-The additive model results in artifacts, such as blurry boundaries while improved results in this paper using occlusion.
+Our early attempt [38] adopted this additive model with the image bases organized in a Markov chain.
+The additive model results in artifacts, such as blurry boundaries, and much improved results are observed using occlusion model in this paper.
 (4) In vision, many perceptual grouping methods work on edge maps rather than the original images.
-We argue that generative image models are needed for recovering from errors in the edge detection stage and for interacting with other types of objects in images. - 3.
-Comparison with alternative methods.
+We argue that generative image models are needed for recovering from errors in the edge detection stage and for interacting with other types of objects in images.

+3. Comparison with alternative methods.
 The Markov chain jumps can be considered as generalizations to conventional gradient descent moves in three aspects.
-(1) A jump can change dimensions in the state space by changing the number of objects, while gradient methods only move in spaces of fixed dimensions.
-(2) A jump can move in a rather large scope at a single step, while gradient methods move within a small local neighborhood.
-(3) A jump samples the next state probabilistically in its scope while gradient methods make a greedy decision.
+(I) A jump can change dimensions in the state space by changing the number of objects, while gradient methods only move in spaces of fixed dimensions.
+(II) A jump can move in a rather large scope at a single step, while gradient methods move within a small nearest neighborhood.
+(III) A jump samples the next state probabilistically in its scope, while gradient methods make a greedy decision.